gardener/landscaper/docs/usage/Installations.md

 - **`dataRef`** *string*

   This field can be used to specify the name of a _DataObject_ in the parent [scope](#scopes) of an installation that should be created.
-For top-level installations the name must comply to the Kubernetes rules for object names.
+For top-level installations the name should comply to the Kubernetes rules for object names, otherwise the Landscaper creates a hash for the name of the k8s object containing the export data.

 Export to secrets or configmaps are not possible.